-Accumulated outflow of Accumulated outflow of investment from investment from Net 1 Main Total Taiwan as of Investm ent flows Taiwan as of income Accumulated businesses amount of Method of January 1, December 31, (losses) of Percentage Investment remittance of Name of and paid-in investment 2022 Outflow Inflow 2022 the investee of income (losses) Book value earnings in investee products capital (Note 1) (Note 4) (Note 4) (Note 4) (Note 4) (Note 2) ownership (Notes 2 and 3) (Notes 2 and 3) current period APC Supply Chain 39,848 2 - - - - (1,413) 99.58 % (1,506) 12,021 - integration (RMB9,000) (RMB(319)) (RMB(340)) (RMB2,684)
+Accumulated outflow of Accumulated outflow of investment from investment fro Net Main January 1, 2023 businesse mount of Method of December 31. (losses) of Investment paid-in investmen investee products capital (Note 1) (Note 4) (Note 4) (Note 4) (Note 4) (Note 2) ownership (Notes 2 and 3 15,118 99.60 18,415 30,132 Supply Cha ntegration (RMB9,000 (RMB6,885 (RMB3,435 (RMB4,184

-- Note 1: Investment methods are divided into the following three kinds - (1) Direct investment in China. - (2) Indirect investment in China through investment in Thailand (APT). - (3) Other methods - Note 2: Long-term investment and investment gains and losses have been recognized by using the equity method based on the financial statements of the investee companies audited by the Group's - Note 3: Long-term investment and investment gains or losses have been eliminated in the preparation of the consolidated financial statements. - Note 4: The Company is not a Taiwan local company, so no investment amount is shown - Note 5: The book value at end of period were calculated by using the exchange rate on December 31, 2022 (BS exchange rate RMB:TWD=1:4.4788).
-The net income (loss) of the investee company and investment gains (losses) recognized by the parent company were calculated by the average exchange rate (IS exchange rate RMB:TWD=1:4.4294) - (ii) Limitation on investment in China: None. - (iii) Significant transactions in China: None.
+Note 1: Investment methods are divided into the following three categories

+- (1) Direct investment in China. - (2) Indirect investment in China through investment in Thailand (APT). - (3) Other methods. - Note 2: Long-term investment and investment gains and losses have been recognized by using the equity method based on the financial statements of the investee companies audited by the Group's auditors. - Note 3: Long-term investment and investment gains or losses have been eliminated in the preparation of the consolidated financial statements - Note 4: The Company is not a Taiwan local company, so no investment amount is shown. - Note 5: The book value at end of period were calculated by using the exchange rate on December 31, 2023 (BS exchange rate RMB:TWD=1:4.3765).
+The net income (loss) of the investee company and investment gains (losses) recognized by the parent company were calculated by the average exchange rate (IS exchange rate RMB:TWD=1:4.4012). - (ii) Limitation on investment in China: None. - (iii) Significant transactions in China: None.